Magnetic Materials for Quantum Magnonics

 However, quantum magnonics must operate at very low temperatures down to the millikelvin range.
-Under these conditions, paramagnetic substrates such as GGG become readily magnetized by an externally applied magnetic field \cite{Danilov1989,Serha2024}.
+Under these conditions, paramagnetic substrates, such as GGG become readily magnetized by an externally applied magnetic field \cite{Danilov1989,Serha2024}.
+Counterintuitively, the GGG substrate does not behave as a simple paramagnet describable by a Brillouin function at temperatures below 500\,mK.
+Instead, in this temperature range it exhibits a complex magnetic phase diagram and enters a frustrated magnetic state, in which the magnetization becomes nearly temperature independent and is governed primarily by the external magnetic field\cite{Serha2024,Deen2015,Petrenko1998,Schiffer1994}.
 The magnetized substrate generates an inhomogeneous stray field that depends on its geometry and imposes a strong gradient in the internal field of the YIG film.
 For example, a common $(5\times5\times0.5)$\,mm$^3$ GGG substrate at 1.8\,K and an in-plane bias field of 600\,mT produces stray fields of up to 60\,mT at the edges and about 12\,mT at the center opposing the external field\cite{Serha2024}.
 This gradient is already broadening the FMR linewidths measured over the sample\cite{Serha2025}.
 By selecting an appropriate substrate geometry or by microstructuring the YIG film, the GGG-induced stray-field gradient can be eliminated across the magnetic medium, resulting in a homogeneous internal field in YIG\cite{Schmoll2025}.
 However, the partially magnetically ordered substrate couples to the YIG spin system \cite{Schmoll2024}, opening extra dissipation channels that broaden the ferromagnetic resonance (FMR) linewidth \cite{Serha2025,Serha2024,Guo2022,Jermain2017,Michalceanu2018,Kosen2019} and reduce magnon lifetimes of propagating dipolar magnons \cite{Schmoll2024}.
 The linewidth broadening effect is shown in Fig.\,\ref{f:1}\,(g)\cite{Serha2025} and Tab.\,\ref{tab:materialsfilm} reports a linewidth difference of more than a factor of four between RT and $T\,\rightarrow 0$, even in the absence of the inhomogeneous GGG-induced stray field.